CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

 ## matchUpActions

 Return an array of all validActions for a specific matchUp.
+See examples: [Usage](../concepts/actions.mdx#usage), [MatchUp Actions](../concepts/matchup-overview.md#matchup-actions).

 ```js
 const {